Azure/workload-orchestration/applications/aio/README.md

 ## 1. What gets deployed

-The deployment provisions the complete GHES stack in **one** solution deployment:
+The deployment provisions the complete AIO infra components in **one** solution deployment:

 | # | Resource | Purpose |
 |---|----------|---------|